optimusam/csharp-data-structures/README.md

 All the code written is tested with xUnit and .NET 7.
 I have tried to follow a TDD design.
 Generics have been used to provide support for most types.

-## Implementations :
+# Data Structures
-The following have been implemented till date.
+The following have been implemented.

 - Linked List
   - Add element to head.